fifi000/tchibo_puzzle/README.md

 * Puzzle Mode 🧩 - This mode allows you to specify the number of balls you start with and play similarly to the normal mode.

 In both Rush Mode 🔥 and Puzzle Mode 🧩 you are guaranteed that the board is solvable thanks to the algorithim that sets the balls.
 The algorithim starts with a single ball in the center and makes reverse moves, moving a piece 2 fields away and adding a ball between the fields.
 Here is an example of moving a ball 2 units to the right: 'O - -' --> '- O O'
+Since the algorithim makes random moves when creating the board (in special modes) there is no guarantee that e.g. at the level 30 during Rush Mode 🔥 there will be 30 balls because there may not be any valid move to put more balls using the decribed above rule.

 ## Game Control
 * Undo/Redo